finos/legend/docs/getting-started/getting-started-guide.md

 # Introductory Videos

+There are a few videos to check out in order to get started with Legend.

-Pierre DeBelen, the creator of Legend, delivered the [keynote speech at 2020 Open Source Strategy Forum](https://www.youtube.com/watch?v=93c966jNzYo).
+First, Pierre de Belen, the creator of Legend, delivered the [keynote speech at 2020 Open Source Strategy Forum](https://www.youtube.com/watch?v=93c966jNzYo).
 Pierre provides a broad survey of the challenges of data management and how Legend can help in addressing them.

-Ffion Acland from Goldman Sachs also presented at the 2020 Open Source Strategy Forum, where she discussed [why open source data models revolutionize the financial industry](https://www.youtube.com/watch?v=6rUm7dN9pfU).
+Second, Beeke-Marie Nelke and Ffion Acland from Goldman Sachs presented at the 2021 Open Source Strategy Forum, where they discussed Legend in the context of data quality.
+[An Open-sourced Solution to Data Governance?
+How Legend may be the Answer to Data Quality Concerns in the Financial Industry](https://www.youtube.com/watch?v=9qIq0mHKQeY)

+Lastly, Beeke-Marie Nelke hosted two sessions for the FINOS Open Source Community.

+* [Legend 101](https://www.youtube.com/watch?v=Mruhx5hnLzQ).
+Learn the basics of data modeling in Legend Studio.
+* [Legend New Feature Deep Dive](https://www.youtube.com/watch?v=7lJoik3r38k).
+Learn how to create mappings and query your data.

-Both these videos are highly recommended.
+All these videos are highly recommended.

 # Hosted FINOS Legend Instance